material-motion/material-motion/concepts/runtimes.md

 ### Gesture recognition events

-When a gesture recognizer's state changes it should inform the necessary actors.
+The gesture event is invoked when a gesture recognizer's state has changed.

     function Actor::gestureStateDidChange(gesture) -> Void